IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/plpgsql.md

 - [PostgreSQL](https://www.postgresql.org/download/) installed and running on your system.
 - Basic knowledge of SQL and PL/pgSQL programming.
+- `make` utility for building and compiling software.
+- Knowledge about the Postgres Development Libraries

 ### Step 1: Create the Extension Directory